-This is a direct consequence of Proposition 2.2.
-A person who experienced a source of pessimism, such as a non-Covid health adversity, should react less to a given severity of the pandemic than a person who did not have such an experience.
+A person who experienced a source of pessimism, such as a non-Covid health adversity, should react less to a given pandemic severity than a person who did not have such an experience.
 This is because recall of a DS experience can be interfered with by recall of an NDS one (and vice versa).
-As a test, we study interference of Health Adversities with the severity of local pandemic conditions, as measured by level.
-In Figure 3, we assess the impact of level on beliefs, comparing respondents in the bottom tercile of local pandemic severity to those in the top tercile, for people with no versus some positive number of reported health adversities.
+As a test, we study interference of Health Adversities with local pandemic severity, as measured by level.
+In Figure 3, we assess the impact of level on beliefs, comparing respondents in the bottom tercile of local severity to those in the top tercile, for people with no versus some positive number of reported health adversities.
 Each dot reports the average Covid pessimism in the corresponding sample, measured by the average residual obtained from regressing $\hat{\pi}i$ on all regressors of Table 1 Column 2 except for these two variables.